Codecademy/docs/documentation/content-standards.md

 Codepedia content will fall into two categories:

 #### Encyclopedia Entries
-1+ paragraph-long explanations of a coding concept.
+One or more paragraph-long explanations of a coding concept.
 Think of them like short Wikipedia pages.
   - For an example, check out the [Functions encyclopedia entry on our demo site](https://codecademy.github.io/codepedia/entries/functions/)!

 #### Glossary Entries